nateliu/hexo-blog/source/_posts/npm-with-layout.md

 }
 ```
 ### 8. Fix some issue for SideMenu
-Finished above 7 steps, the page should be display correctly, but it is weird, some menu should be in second level route, but it is in SideMenu. another thing is all the menu without icon.
-Let's fix those two things:
+Finished above 7 steps, the page should be correctly rendering, but it is weird, some menu should be in second level route, but it is in SideMenu, another thing is each of the menu without icon.
+Let's fix those issues we identified so far:
-for issue 1, we can identifiy the field pagepermission, check its 1 or not.
+- For issue 1, we can identifiy the field pagepermission, check its 1 or not.
 ```javascript
     const checkPagePermission = (item) => {
         return item.pagepermission === 1
     }
 ```
 > pagepermission is very important!!
-for issue 2, we can define an iconList to store icon, and use array[index] to get the icon.
+- For issue 2, we can define an iconList to store icon, and use array[index] to get the icon.
 ```javascript
     const iconList = {
     '/home':<HomeOutlined />,